j0hax/pico-dht/README.md

 ### Connection Errors
 If the wires are not soldered and knocked around, a connection may become flaky and a GPIO error can occur.
 Any errors when reading data are reported in the JSON's `error` attribute as a POSIX errno.

+## Case

+The 3D-Printed case can be used to mount the internals.
+It features a hook to hang the arrangement from the ceiling.

+[OpenSCAD](https://openscad.org/) is used to model, customize and compile the final STL.

 [^1]: Unfortunately, WPA2-EAP Networks such as eduroam are not supported very well by MicroPython at the moment.